Detroit Red Wings: The "Euro-Twins" era (2006–2017)

 A healthier Red Wings team finished the 2010–11 NHL season with a 47–25–10 record and 104 points to win the Central Division title.
 They once again faced the Phoenix Coyotes in the first round of the playoffs, this time sweeping them 4–0.
 The Red Wings then went on to face the Sharks in round two.
 After losing the first three games of the series, the Red Wings won three consecutive games to force a game 7, becoming just the eighth team in NHL history to accomplish the feat.
 The Red Wings lost game 7 to the Sharks by a score of 3–2 and were eliminated.

 During the 2011 off-season, Red Wings defenseman Brian Rafalski retired.
 Detroit soon signed free agent defenseman Ian White to take his place.
 Long-time Red Wings Chris Osgood and Kris Draper also announced their retirement from hockey, with both soon taking positions within the club.
 Detroit signed goaltender Ty Conklin for his second stint with the team.
-Tragedy struck the organization and the rest of the NHL with the 2011 Lokomotiv Yaroslavl plane crash, which killed former Red Wings assistant coach Brad McCrimmon and defenseman Ruslan Salei, who had joined the KHL team during the summer.
+Tragedy struck the organization and the rest of the NHL with the Lokomotiv Yaroslavl plane crash, which killed former Red Wings assistant coach Brad McCrimmon and defenseman Ruslan Salei, who had joined the KHL team during the summer.
 Stefan Liv, a former Red Wings goaltending prospect, was also among the fatalities.
 The Red Wings then added a patch to the left arm of their uniforms with the trio's initials.

 During the season, the Red Wings won an NHL-record 23 consecutive home games.
 The Red Wings also made the NHL playoffs, extending their streak of 21-straight playoff appearances, as the fifth seed.
 They were defeated in five games by their opening round opponent, the Nashville Predators.
-On May 31, 2012, Nicklas Lidstrom retired.
+On May 31, 2012, Nicklas Lidström retired.

-Zetterberg was named successor to Lidstrom as team captain.
-On July 1, 2012, the first day of the NHL free agency period, the Red Wings signed Swiss forward Damien Brunner to a one-year, entry-level contract; forward Jordin Tootoo to a three-year, $5.7 million contract; and goaltender Jonas Gustavsson to a two-year, $3 million deal.
+Zetterberg was named successor to Lidström as team captain.
+On July 1, the first day of the NHL free agency period, the Red Wings signed Swiss forward Damien Brunner to a one-year, entry-level contract; forward Jordin Tootoo to a three-year, $5.7 million contract; and goaltender Jonas Gustavsson to a two-year, $3 million deal.

 Ken Holland and Mike Babcock named Henrik Zetterberg as the team captain in 2013.